OliverM/omhome/README.md

 ## Installation

-Download from github, if you like: https://github.com/OliverM/omhome
+Download from [GitHub](https://github.com/OliverM/omhome), if you like.

 ## Usage